 The Wexner Service Corps (WSC) is a year-long Jewish service-learning program for high school juniors and seniors in Columbus, Ohio.
 WSC, created with inspiration from Hannah Wexner, is designed to educate and unite Jewish teens through community service and connecting to their shared Jewish texts and tradition.
-Each year, WSC accepts 40 students from a diverse cross-section of the Jewish community.
-WSC participants attend a week-long service trip, followed by monthly service projects in the Columbus community.
-Previous cohorts traveled to New York, New Orleans, Detroit, Philadelphia, Pittsburgh and most recently to Houston to repair Hurricane Harvey-ravaged homes.
+Each year, WSC accepts about 30 students from a diverse cross-section of the Jewish community.

 Additional volunteering opportunities could include coordinating with local organizations on disaster relief, working with children from low-income backgrounds, building and maintaining community gardens, cooking and preparing food for soup kitchens, and running programs for adults with developmental disabilities.
-During both the service trip and the year-round component, WSC members study Jewish texts and contemporary sources, discuss issues related to social justice and community service and participate in experiential learning activities.
+While the current pandemic has certainly placed limitations on our ability to serve the community, our service reflects the needs of the moment, whether that be in-person or virtual.
+During both the year-round component and service trip, WSC members study Jewish texts and contemporary sources, discuss issues related to social justice and community service and participate in experiential learning activities.